IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 ### Filtering logic

-The `filteringLogic` property of the {ComponentTitle} controls how filtering multiple columns will resolve in the {ComponentTitle}.
+The `FilteringLogic` property of the {ComponentTitle} controls how filtering multiple columns will resolve in the {ComponentTitle}.
 You can change it at any time through the {ComponentTitle} API, or through the {ComponentTitle} input property.

 ```typescript
 import { FilteringLogic } from 'igniteui-angular';